How to Sell on Spoonflower, the basics

 2. Work in sRGB color mode

-3. Use Adobe Photoshop and Illustrator to create and digitize artwork
+3. Use Adobe Photoshop and Illustrator to create and digitize artwork and create seamless repeat patterns

 5. Check and correct repeat seams for errors using the Photoshop offset tool